-To get started, you can choose one of the three discount types that are available:
+To get started, you can choose one of discount types that are available:

 Based on the selected discount type, you can then set the coupon amount as a fixed, decimal, or percentage value.
 Likewise, you can switch on the free shipping feature to remove shipping costs when the coupon is used.

 When setting the coupon expiry date, bear in mind that your selection takes effect at 12:00 am at the end of the chosen day.
 This of course depends on your site’s time zone, which you can change by navigating to Settings > General > Timezone.

 In addition, usage restrictions are handy for controlling which parts of your store the coupon applies to:

 For example, you can set a minimum or maximum amount that a user must spend for the coupon to be triggered.
 Likewise, if you want the coupon to apply store-wide, simply leave the Products and Exclude Products fields blank.